1992 Chandler–Lake Wilson tornado

-During the afternoon hours of June 16, 1992, a large and violent tornado, commonly known as the Chandler–Lake Wilson tornado, tore through the small towns of Chandler and Lake Wilson in Murray County, Minnesota.
+During the afternoon hours of June 16, 1992, a large and extremely violent tornado, commonly known as the Chandler–Lake Wilson tornado, tore through the small towns of Chandler and Lake Wilson in Murray County, Minnesota.
 The damage in Chandler was extreme enough for the local National Weather Service office to rate the damage F5 on the Fujita scale, which included the destruction of the Chandler-Lake Wilson High School building on the west side of town.
+This tornado is the most recent F5/EF5 tornado in the state of Minnesota, and is the second most recent U.S. tornado to occur in June, the most recent being the 2025 Enderlin Tornado.